Jimbly/LD52/README.md

 * Polish:
   * explorer icon: telescope or binocs
   * do not allow combining last two dice!
-  * only allow foraging in ruins? ("raid") leads to stuck game state, though?
+  * only allow foraging in ruins ("raid")? leads to stuck game state, though if no forage in meadows?
+  * re-roll dice if we got the exact same roll as last time
   * Undo non-random placements = kitchen / cuddle / upgrade, just hold the die without using them until both sides are full; similar undo on Port if no purchase made, but shop might have random stuff?
   * tooltips
     * showing dice faces